NHS pension schemes compared — 1995, 2008 and 2015.

 - Pre-1 April 2015 service is governed by the 1995 or 2008 Section rules, whichever section you were in at that point.

 - 1 April 2015 to 31 March 2022 is the "remedy period."
-For members who were in service before and after the 2015 reforms, this service was originally moved to the 2015 Scheme, then subsequently rolled back to the legacy section under the McCloud remedy.
-At retirement, you will have the option to choose the legacy or 2015 Scheme calculation for this period — whichever gives the higher pension.
+For eligible members, this service was rolled back to the legacy section under the McCloud remedy.
+When benefits are taken, affected members are given information so they can choose legacy or 2015 Scheme benefits for this period.

 - Post-1 April 2022 service is in the 2015 Scheme for everyone.
 There is no choice for this period.